BLE-LTER/ble-handbook/handbook.md

 This handbook version is a much more exhaustive version.

-Misc:

-- Three types of CP data according to the source: data from water samples, or sediment samples, or mooring samples.
+There are three types of CP data according to the source: data from water samples, or sediment samples, or mooring samples.
 The first two are discrete and obtained during our annual field campaigns, while moorings give continuous data.
-- Data is "2018-ongoing" not "2018-2019" although we might only have 2018-2019 data as of publication.
-Except in EML's temporalCoverage where we actually specify begin and end dates.
-- updateFrequency is annual
-- pubDate is the latest year of publication/revision.
-E.g if data was originally published to EDI production in 2019, but revised 2020, pubDate is 2020.
-Note that EDI's auto-generated citation actually always reflect this, although EML might say otherwise.
+This determines how we apply some of the following practices, so be sure to know which one the dataset you're working with falls under.

 ### Dataset titles